Zephalon/ImageDownsampler/README.md

-# Image Downsampler
+# ImageDownsampler

-A lightweight Image Downsampler for browsers with canvas support.
-Works with image urls (only async), image objects and raw canvas data.
-This function returns a two-dimensional array (samples[x][y]).
+A lightweight JavaScript Image Downsampler for browsers with canvas support.
+Works with image urls, image objects (make sure they are preloaded) and raw canvas data.
+ImageDownsampler returns a two-dimensional array (samples[x][y]).
 Consider reducing the sample size or the accuracy to improve the performance.

 ## Settings (defaults)